ahead-labs-open-source/whisperify/README.md

-# 🎧 Whisprify
+# 🎧 Whisperify

-**Whisprify** is an open-source API to transcribe audio files into text using OpenAI's Whisper model.
+**Whisperify** is an open-source API to transcribe audio files into text using OpenAI's Whisper model.
 Easily deployable as a container in Azure, it turns any voice recording into plain text via a simple HTTP request.

 ---